alis7878/Todo-app/README.md

 # Todo-app

-this application allow user to create certain tasks and then mark it as complete when it is done.
+This application allow user to create certain tasks and then mark it as complete when it is done.

-some feature of app:
+Some feature of app:

-  -add task
+  -Add task
-  -add subtask
+  -Add subtask
-  -check completed task
+  -Check completed task
-  -delete completed task
+  -Delete completed task
-  -delete list
+  -Delete list
-  -no. of remaining task
+  -No. of remaining task
-  -better UX
+  -Better UX